mthamil/Autofac.Extras.Ordering/README.md

 Usage
 =====
-First, declare a constructor argument of type IOrderedEnumerable&lt;TDependency&gt; for the component dependent on multiple services:
+First, declare a constructor argument of type `IOrderedEnumerable<TDependency>` for the component dependent on multiple services:

 ```C#
     public class SomeComponent